KelvinShadewing/KyrodianLegends/wiki/midi.md

 * Planting - Midi can have one landmine planted at a time.
 This is done by holding down while standing and pressing the bomb button.
 If Midi jumps while standing on a mine, it will explode under him, launching him into the air for a much higher jump.
 * Dropping - While in his transphere, Midi will leave a remote or time bomb on the ground.
 Rapidly dropping and detonating remote bombs will allow limited bomb laddering.

 Even when charged, Midi's bombs suffer a speed reduction when under water.
+A second element can be set to Midi's off hand, similar to Zero's subweapon in the Mega Man Zero games.

 ![Transphere](img/transphere.gif)

 Midi's transphere is basically a morphball, but with two differences to its Metroid counterpart.
 One, it does not play a spinning animation when stationary, and instead, rolls according to the speed its travelling at.
 Two, it obeys slopes, and will gain speed depending on the direction of the slope it is on.
 It can move at the same speeds Midi can while running, but has lower friction because it's a ball.

 The explanation of why he does not get dizzy is that because he is not actually spinning himself, only the metal plates around him.
 His body is gyroscopically stabilized inside.
 The transphere can be used in biometal nests to quickly travel around through pneumatic tubes.

+Midi can accquire a grappling hook as well that can stick to certain surfaces.